benradstone/wandisco-documentation-ldm/docs/installation.md

   * Your network bandwidth will need to sufficiently accommodate the transfer of existing data and ongoing changes from your source storage.
 * If migrating from HDFS, we recommend the LiveData Migrator is installed on an edge node in the Hadoop cluster.

+### License

+Upload your license key to access the customer download page.

+The LiveData Migrator preview license is limited to 14 days operation and 5TB of data migration.
+You have full functionality available, but operation will cease immediately after reaching either of these limits.

+[Contact WANdisco](https://www.wandisco.com) for a license that will meet your migration needs.

-## Download LiveData Migrator
+## Step 1 - Download LiveData Migrator

-Download LiveData Migrator using the WANdisco Customer Portal.
-You will need to upload your license key to access the customer download page.
+Download LiveData Migrator from the WANdisco Customer Portal.

 <div class="download">
 <a href="https://customer.wandisco.com">Download LiveData Migrator</a>